fvxiaoyi/ebin-core/README.md

 # ebin-core

-Package on the open source technology stacks，Can quickly start the development of DDD mode.
+Package on the open source technology stacks.
+Can quickly start the development of DDD mode.

 ### Main technology stack:
 ~~~